Mayer Brown Office

 Current trainees are also hugely positive about the quality of training that they receive.
 One insider describes it as “stellar formal and informal training which equips a trainee to do all the typical tasks they would usually be assigned in any given seat”.
 Moreover, every seat has a “thorough and practical” foundation training programme, with the firm also providing additional, more academic, training, where required.
 One rookie says that those in a construction seat undertake 15 weeks’ worth of training in construction law.
 Trainees also find associates “excellent at answering questions” and “always happy to explain why we are doing things a particular way”.
 Survey respondents are generally positive about their peers as well, with one describing the trainee cohort as a “fantastic resource”, and “really close”, save for the odd competitive one.
 A relatively small trainee intake of around 15 helps solidify bonds.
 In line with this, the superiors are also said to be “lovely for the most part”, who are great to learn from and build a nice relationship with in the meantime.
 The social life at Mayer Brown is said to “depend on the team”, with there generally being team drinks every couple of months and “a few more events around Christmas”.

 Work/life balance varies from seat-to-seat, with generally no facetime culture, “except for maybe in corporate”.
 Another insider confessed that “it’s generally not amazing” with “draining busy periods”, but recognises that it’s the nature of the job.
 Trainees say that the general culture and friendliness of the place is a big boost when the going gets tough.
-Trainees are “a bunch that will go through hell and back with you”, and there’s “a real attitude of everyone being in it together” while “associates try and be considerate of your evenings and weekends”.
+Trainees are “a bunch that will go through hell and back with you”, and there’s “a real attitude of everyone being in it together” while “associates try to be considerate of your evenings and weekends”.
 They also “always try to give you notice if you will have to contribute a couple hours of your free time”.

 Deadlines